RealAliSaid/RealAliSaid/README.md

-### Hey!
-I'm Ali Said. 👋
-#### I'm a 23 year old Computer Science student in 📍Germany.
-I like to code (mainly in Javascript/ Node.js, HTML and CSS)💻, Design User Interfaces📱, sometimes create 3D models🔨, do lots of sports⚽🏀💪, and of course I love to spend time with my family💯
+# Ali Said

+## About Me

+Hey there!
+I'm Ali Said, a 24-year-old Web Developer based in 📍Germany.
+I'm passionate about crafting exceptional user interfaces and experiences.

+- 💻 Proficient in JavaScript/Node.js, HTML, and CSS
+- 🎨 Skilled in designing captivating user interfaces
+- 🌟 Always eager to learn and explore new technologies
+- ⚽ Enjoy staying active through sports and spending quality time with family

-## Current Projects:
+## Current Focus

+Here's what I'm currently focusing on:

-- #### ⚪ Learning Javascript and Figma(for UI & UX)
+- 🔍 Mastering JavaScript and Figma for UI & UX design
-- #### ⚪ Creating Websites
-- #### ⚪ Creating User Interfaces/ Wireframes
+- 🌐 Developing engaging websites with cutting-edge technologies
+- 🎨 Crafting stunning user interfaces and wireframes for various projects

+Feel free to connect with me and explore my projects!
+Let's create something amazing together. 🚀